khornberg/bible.math.js/README.md

 ```
 -1 as a value of any key represents that the key is unused.

+### Testing
+Tests are found in the `tests` directory.
+Tests can be run either mannually by opening `tests/tests.html` in a browser or via Grunt.

 ## Change Log

+### 0.1.6
+* Distribute as single file
+* Added Grunt for tests, concat, and minify

 ### 0.1.5
 * Fixed whole chapter references
-* Whole book distances not assumed any more
+* Whole book distances are not assumed any more

 ### 0.1.4
 * Handle whole chapter references